Tikamin557/Ts-Core/docs/ModderGuide_ContentPatcherIntegration.md

 This allows changes to ConfigSchema to be reflected in GMCM without restarting the game.

-For example, during development you can:
+For example:

-1. add a new ConfigSchema field;
+1. Add or modify a ConfigSchema field.
-2. save `content.json`;
+2. Save `content.json`.
-3. run:
+3. Run:

 ```text
 tscore_cp_reload YourName.MyContentPack
 ```

 The updated configuration can then be registered with GMCM using the new Config structure.

-The GMCM registration uses the Content Pack's current Config and Content Patcher's normal configuration handling.

 > **Note:** Generic Mod Config Menu must already be available for Content Patcher's GMCM integration to be used.